sutrolabs/census-docs/sources/mysql.md

 ## 💡 Notes <a href="#notes" id="notes"></a>

+* Census supports MySQL Community 5.7 or later, as well as recent versions of MariaDB
 * If you have multiple schemata that you would like Census to read from, repeat the steps for "\<your schema>" for each of them
 * All sync behavior will be **Read Only**, meaning that every sync will be a full sync because we do not currently support tracking sync state in MySQL
 * Census supports MySQL with versions TLSv1.2 and greater